Unit Investment Trusts at Raymond James

 This educational disclosure document is designed to provide you with a general overview of factors you should evaluate when considering an investment in a unit investment trust.
 This educational disclosure document is divided into two parts.
 In the first part, you will find general information about investing in unit investment trusts, including information that is designed to help you understand UITs.
 In the second part, you will find general information about how your financial advisor and Raymond James are each compensated.
 These parts will help you understand the costs you will incur as a result of your investment and what are some of the factors that could conceivably affect the guidance of your financial advisor and the investment alternatives that are available to you at Raymond James.

 A UIT is a professionally selected pooled investment vehicle in which a portfolio of securities is selected by the sponsor and deposited into the trust for a specified period of time.
 A UIT is registered with the SEC as a Registered Investment Company (RIC) or Grantor trust.
 Trusts are categorized into these two different structures, based on the underlying holdings, for tax purposes.
-Consult your financial advisor for primary differences between these two structures.
+Consult your financial advisor for the primary differences between these two structures.
 The portfolio will generally remain fixed until the termination of the trust, usually ranging from 13 months to five years.
 Some UITs, composed of fixed income securities, may have longer maturities depending on the underlying securities.
 As the underlying bonds in the portfolio mature or are called in early, the principal is returned to the investor.
 Although the securities within the trust generally remain fixed and are not managed, the sponsor may remove a security from the trust under limited circumstances.
 These situations are outlined in the prospectus.